williamsbdev/streamlit-aws-examples/cli-example/README.md

 Before starting, be sure that you've followed the [instructions](../example-app/README.md#buildingpushing-docker-image-to-aws) for building the example Docker image and pushing to ECR.

-**It is strongly recommend that you save the output of all the commands you run as there are values that will be ouput that will be needed for later commands**
+**It is strongly recommend that you save the output of all the commands you run as there are values that will be ouput that will be needed for later commands.**

 We will be building up to a working application by following these steps: